What is the TangoForge Pedagogy?

 - We vary knee and hip flexion at the start of a movement to vary the power, size, and drama of the step.

-- We arrest the flexion and extension of joints to stop the transfer of weight at any point (parada).
+- We arrest the flexion and extension of knee and ankle joints lto stop the transfer of weight at any point (parada).

 - We can add co-contraction to make any movement elastic, and we can conserve co-contraction to drive power from one movement to the next.

 Another aspect of improvisation is the tango pathway – the way we travel on the dance floor.
 These pathways enable us to continue dancing in soltada.